 Today, Solarhood is available on the web and for download on all iOS and Android devices.
 With their robust tech stack and flexible design language, they’re positioned well to scale quickly consistently exploring new geographic regions, customer segments, and additional revenue models.
 The Solarhood team also continues producing engaging, informative solar information across many different channels, educating consumers on the benefits of going solar.

-Let's talk about your business and technology goals.
+Let's talk about your business & technology goals.